 The temple’s name is derived from the Hindu god, Aruna, often personified as the radiations of the rising sun.

-The surface of the temple reflects the first light of the morning and has steep piers reaching up to the sky.
+The surface of Wat Arun reflects the first light of the morning and has steep piers reaching up to the sky.

-In the middle of the temple is an 82-metre high Khmer-style tower where you can walk up the stairs and enjoy the view of Bangkok and its rivers.
+In the middle of the temple is an 82-metre high Khmer-style tower where you can walk up the stairs and enjoy the view of Bangkok and the Chao Phraya River.

 - Opening hours: 8:00 am to 6:00 pm daily